 Laurie Rybak has over ten years combined experience in the International Legal and Financial Industries.
-After graduating from Florida International Law School in Miami, Florida Laurie became a licensed attorney in the State of New York.
-For the past seven years Laurie has worked in Quality and Controls for a large International Financial Firm.
+After graduating from Florida International Law School in Miami, Laurie became a licensed attorney in the State of New York.
+For the past seven years Laurie has worked in Quality and Risk Controls for a large International Financial Firm.

 Laurie obtained her B.A. and B.S. from The Ohio State University while earning Academic All-Big Ten Honors as a member of the Women's Lacrosse Team.
 She has studied in Frankfurt, Germany and Toledo, Spain.
 Her research interests include International Truth and Reconciliation Commissions, International Sports and Entertainment Law, and International Real Estate Law.

 Joy Guo is an entrepreneur and co-founder of HGInnovation, a venture capital fund that focuses on healthcare technologies and services both in the US and in China.
 Prior to the investor role, Joy has served in various capacities including business administration, sales and marketing at tech startups and traditional manufacturing companies in the US.

 Joy has been active in local and national civic organizations for decades.
 Joy currently serves on the national board of United Chinese Americans.
 As Convention Program Committee Chair, she was instrumental in organizing two UCA national conventions in DC in 2016 and in 2018.

 A graduate of Peking University with a BA in Economics, Joy received her master degree in Economics specializing in population and Development Economics from New York University.